Faux16/crml/wiki/Reference/Schemas/Control-Relationships.md

 ---

-## Relationship edge
+## Relationship mapping (grouped 1→N)

-Each edge has:
+Each mapping entry groups all targets for a single source:

 - `source` (required): canonical control id (often scenario/threat-centric)
+- `targets` (required): non-empty list of target entries

+### Target entry

+Each target entry has:

 - `target` (required): canonical control id (often portfolio/implementation-centric)
 - `relationship_type` (optional): one of
   - `overlaps_with`, `mitigates`, `supports`, `equivalent_to`, `parent_of`, `child_of`, `backstops`